-The contests are in addition to educational programs offered through the University’s theatre program, art gallery and performance music program, as well as educational tours of the Loyola Science Center and other enrichment programs.
+The contests are in addition to educational programs offered through the University’s theatre program, art gallery (including a free Girls' Self-Portrait workshop on March 4) and performance music program, as well as educational tours of the Loyola Science Center and other enrichment programs.

 The University offers a Stock Market Game competition for students in grades four through 12 each spring and fall semester.
 The Stock Market Game is a ten-week simulation during which students invest an imaginary $100,000 by buying stocks listed on the major securities exchanges.
 Students learn how financial markets operate and hone their mathematics and decision making skills.